 Rory was what is called a micro-preemie, according to a piece on CBC Radio’s The Current (Dec.
 29, 2016).
 I listened to the story of baby Juniper and was moved by her parents’ description of watching her body actually develop.
 But I could still think dispassionately about the pros and cons of superhuman efforts to save such early babies.

 But watching Rory?
-I desperately wanted to hear a breath and, failing that, I wanted to see those nurses whisk him off to an incubator and hook him up to all the machines they had.
+I desperately wanted to hear a breath.
+Failing that, I wanted to see those nurses whisk him off to an incubator and hook him up to all the machines they had.

 In his first hundred hours – from midday Friday to this afternoon, President Donald Trump has been busy.